Example: Acrylic (PMMA) Recycling

 - Shower Doors

 PMMA is very difficult to recycle, and is not biodegradable, and so will not break down over time.
 One method of recycling is pyrolysis, in which the PMMA is extremely heated in the absence of oxygen.
 Another procedure is depolymerisation, which involves heating the acrylic until the monomers are separate.

 Other Plastic types are:

-Agecko UK Ltd, as a leading waste management provider, use innovative and traditional solutions ensuring the waste and recycling option chosen best fits the customers’ needs.
-Contact our experienced waste management team to discuss your requirements for short or long term rental and collection frequencies.
+Agecko UK Ltd, is a leading waste management provider.
+We use innovative and traditional solutions to ensure the waste and recycling option chosen best fits the customers’ needs.
+Contact our experienced waste management team today to discuss your requirements.